Generalizations of The Finite Height Criterion for Local Tabularity

 \section{Introduction}

 We study local tabularity of normal propositional (poly)modal logics.
-Recall that a logic $\vL$ is {\em locally tabular}, if, for every finite $k$, $L$ contains only a finite number of pairwise nonequivalent formulas in a given $k$ variables.
+Recall that a logic $\vL$ is {\em locally tabular}, if there are only finitely many formulas non-equivalent in $L$ for each finite set of variables.
 Since logics in our consideration can be viewed as equational theories, local tabularity of a logic is equivalent to local finiteness of the corresponding variety.

 In the 1970s, several important results about locally tabular modal and intermediate logics were obtained.
 In the intuitionistic case, there are formulas that bound the number of elements in every chain in a poset \cite{Hosoi1967}.
 We call them {\em formulas of finite height}.
 There are modal analogs of these formulas that bound the height of the skeleton of a frame $(X,R)$ with $R$ transitive.
 We denote them $B_h$, $h<\omega$.
 It turns out that finite height characterizes local tabularity for extensions of $\LK{4}$, the modal logic of transitive relations.
 Namely, in \cite{Seg_Essay} it was shown that every extension of $\LK{4}$ containing a formula $B_h$ is locally tabular.
 It follows from \cite{Maks1975} that there are no other locally tabular logics above $\LK{4}$.
 Hence, locally tabular extensions of $\LK{4}$ have an explicit description, both axiomatic and semantic.